 To realistically reach $4000, you’d need to pick up a few private students off-platform.

 Teaching one-on-one is great.
 But what if you could teach 24/7 to thousands of people, even while you sleep?

 That’s exactly what some people are doing by creating their own Learn English online courses.
 This is much easier if you have a large following of non-English speakers.

-For example, Zach Morris started a Youtube channel in Colombia.
+For example, we stumbled on a bilingual guy who started a Youtube channel in Colombia.
 Now that he has over a million Spanish-speaking subscribers, he created his own English course.

 Another way to scale would be to create your own ESL agency or language institute.

 That said, if teaching isn’t your jam, there are plenty of other ways to make money chatting online.

 6. Freelance Your Skills